 Although our experiments will be done by subcutaneous osmotic minipumps that allow continuous delivery of the drug, all of the compounds we have selected have been tested in humans in phase I or phase II trials, which suggests that they can be dissolved in FDA-approved formulations . usual

-We will perform this study through a collaboration of 6 independent research groups, Einstein (Drs Moshé and Galanopoulou: experts in in vivo models of epilepsy, neurotherapeutics), University of Minnesota (Drs Cloyd and Coles: experts in pharmacokinetics and formulation optimization), University of Melbourne ( Dr Terence O’Brien), UCLA (Dr Rick Staba), University of Eastern Finland (Dr Asla Pitkanen), and University of British Columbia (Dr Terrance Snutch)
+We will perform this study through a collaboration of 6 independent research groups, Einstein (Drs.
+Moshé and Galanopoulou: experts in in vivo models of epilepsy, neurotherapeutics), University of Minnesota (Drs.
+Cloyd and Coles: experts in pharmacokinetics and formulation optimization), University of Melbourne (Dr. Terence O’Brien), UCLA (Dr. Rick Staba), University of Eastern Finland (Dr. Asla Pitkänen), and University of British Columbia (Dr. Terrance Snutch)

 All the materials and chemicals used here otherwise are from established suppliers with documentation of their purity.
 The source of the chemicals and the composition of vehicles will be written in our publications.will be written in the publications from our group.
 United States Pharmacopeia grade reference standards will be purchased for use as internal standards in the measurement of drug concentrations from Sigma-Aldrich.

-C. METHODS TO HARMONIZE THE EXPERIMENTAL PROCEDURES, PROTOCOLS, REPORTS AND METHODS OF ANALYSIS OF THE DATA DERIVED FROM THIS CONSORTIUM
+3. METHODS TO HARMONIZE THE EXPERIMENTAL PROCEDURES, PROTOCOLS, REPORTS AND METHODS OF ANALYSIS OF THE DATA DERIVED FROM THIS CONSORTIUM

 In this consortium, we have a collaboration among the following investigators to perform the animal studies.

-Drs Galanopoulou and Moshé (Einstein)
+Drs.
+Galanopoulou and Moshé (Einstein)

-Dr Staba (UCLA)
+Dr. Staba (UCLA)

-Dr O’Brien (Melbourne)
+Dr. O’Brien (Melbourne)

-Dr Pitkanen (University of Eastern Finland)
+Dr. Pitkänen (University of Eastern Finland)

-Drs Cloyd and Coles (Minnesota)
+Drs.
+Cloyd and Coles (Minnesota)

-Dr Snutch (U British Columbia)
+Dr. Snutch (U British Columbia)

-Dr Agoston (Uniformed Services University)
+Dr. Agoston (Uniformed Services University)

 Due to the nature of this multicentre study, the main experimental work (animal experiments, MRI, video EEG, blood collection for analysis) will need to be shared in 4 centers (Einstein, UCLA, Melbourne, UEF).
 For this reason, we plan to prepare and adopt common protocols and reporting forms so that results do not present with variability that confounds results.
-We therefore plan to dedicate the first 3 months from the start of the funding period, if awarded, teleconferences, emails, and webconferences, face to face meetings, if possible, on discussing how to develop this.
+We therefore plan to dedicate the first 3 months from the start of the funding period, if awarded, teleconferences, emails, and webconferences, face to face meetings, if possible, discussing how to develop this.
 Harmonization will be done on the following.

 Experimental protocols.
 We plan to share protocols amongst us so that people are trained to follow the same procedures in techniques included in the grant.
 These will include methods for blood collection, methods for LFP injury